SAP/ui5-linter/CONTRIBUTING.md

-# Contributing to UI5 linter
+# Contributing to UI5 Linter

 ## Content